-Many people have been asking me to say more about “Desirability Studies,” which I recently described in Jakob Nielsen’s Alertbox article as a method “to measure aesthetic appeal.”
+Many people have been asking me to say more about “Desirability Studies,” which I described in my Nielsen Norman Group article on user research methods as a way “to measure aesthetic appeal.”
 Desirability studies actually do more than just measure, as they can also be used to inform and even inspire different visual design directions you may be considering.
 In the landscape of user research methods I described in this article, it is classified as an attitudinal study that can be qualitative or quantitative (shown below as a “hybrid” method in the middle bottom area):

 The problem of subjectivity